RicardoSoftwareEngineer/RicardoSoftwareEngineer/README.md

-- 👋 Hi, I’m Ricardo Ribeiro
+- 👋 Hi, I’m Ricardo Ribeiro.
-- 👀 A software engineer
+- 👀 Proudly a software engineer.
-- 🌱 Currently learning microservice skills
+- 🌱 Currently learning microservice skills.
-- 💞️ I believe everything can be done with a good architecture
+- 💞️ I believe everything can be done with a good architecture.
-- 📫 Reach me on www.linkedin.com/in/ricardose
+- 📫 Feel free to reach me on Linkedin www.linkedin.com/in/ricardose